targetkiller/gulp-imageisux/README.md

 [智图](http://image.isux.us/)的gulp插件

 ##Introduce
-it is a gulp plugin for imageisux(智图), it can automatically compress your images, and it can returns original type and webp-type. you just need to set the `src(path)` which is the path of your images, and then run `pipe(imageisux())`, evertything will be done, that's so easy.
+It is a gulp plugin for imageisux(智图), it can automatically compress your images, and it can returns original type and webp-type.
+You just need to set the `src(path)` which is the path of your images, and then run `pipe(imageisux())`, evertything will be done, that's so easy.

 ##Install
 Of course, you need to install gulp first.
 And then use the npm: